 The trucking industry has been concerned about obstructive sleep apnea in commercial driver for many decades.
 With sleep apnea, the trucker gets poor sleep that can affect their ability to drive safely.
 This leads to an increase in truck accidents, which can be fatal.
 Combine poor sleep, long driving times and short sleep times and you get accidents.
 Drivers are required to have a physical every two years to stay certified.
 Examiners are now encouraged to do a sleep study on these drivers to rule out obstructive sleep apnea.
 There are also written score tests that can help define who needs a sleep study and who does not.

 Commercial driving is a hazardous job, having the third highest rate of fatality among jobs in the US.
 The prevalence of obstructive sleep apnea among US commercial truck drivers is estimated to be 17-28 percent.
 Unfortunately, screening for this disorder is not mandated by US law.
 The researchers provide the reader with an evidence-based screening tool that can help define who needs further screening.
 Such screening testing led to an increase in the identification of commercial drivers who could then be treated for the disorder.

 I’m Ed Smith, a Sacramento Trucking Injury Attorney with the primary accident information site on the web, www.AutoAccident.com.
 If you or someone you love has been in a trucking accident, call me now at 916-921-6400.
-If you are outside the Sacramento area, you can call at 800-404-5400 for free, friendly advice.
 You can find out more about our office by looking at either Yelp or on Avvo, the attorney rating site.